MERINO - YOU'RE MY WONDERWOOL

 - Merino is stronger and more resilient than "regular" wool.

-- You can simply wash Merino in the washing machine (as long as you are careful ofcourse).
+- You can simply wash Merino in the washing machine (as long as you are careful and make sure to stick to some important rules).

 - Merino keeps you cool in the summer and warm in the winter.